-- Describe the stage set including the colour of the curtaining, floor, props and the lighting (colour, brightness). - There is a lot of dust on the stage.
+- Why are the stage lights blue? - There is a lot of dust on the stage.
 What do you think it is?
-What do you think it represents? - The music could be described as a soundscape.
-Which sounds and instruments can you hear? - The performance is on a stage in a theatre.
-Is this a traditional or contemporary place for Aboriginal people to dance?
+What do you think it represents? - The composer has described the music as a soundscape.
+Which sounds can you hear?
+Which are manmade (by musical instruments) and which are natural? - What is a didgeridoo?